Updated: Sep 30, 2022

 Pigs are often referred to as the “other white meat” since they are technically red meat, but it is not as concentrated as other animals such as beef, lamb, and goat.
 Fish are considered white meat since they can float in the water without much muscle effort and have little to no myoglobin.

-Myoglobin is an easy (and free) source of nutrients.
+Myoglobin is an easy (and free) source of nutrients and moisture.
 Next time you thaw meat, make sure to save it and feed.
 I hope you learn something new today & Always Keep Exploring!